tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 Template structure
 ~~~~~~~~~~~~~~~~~~

+Application templates are directories with files.

+The main file of a template is its *manifest*.
+It defines how the applications
+that are created from this template will look.

-A minimal application template is a directory with two files:
+A template manifest is a YAML file that can contain the following sections:

+*   ``description`` -- the template description
+*   ``vars`` -- :ref:`template variables <template_variables>`
-*   ``MANIFEST.yaml`` -- the template manifest.
+*   ``pre-hook`` and ``post-hook`` -- paths to executables to run before and after the template
-*   ``*.tt.template`` --  .. all files must be tt.template?

-The template manifest
+    instantiation
+*   ``include`` -- a list of files to keep in the application directory after
+    instantiation.
+If this section is omitted, the application will contain all template files
+    and directories.

+All sections are optional.

 Example: